 - Build on their knowledge, skills and understanding in all areas to enable them to make rapid progress.

 Our bespoke curriculum has been specifically designed with children at the heart.
 Each subject has been planned with clear National Curriculum links using a subject based approach.
 This is enhanced by: community links, educational visits, memorable learning experiences which includes: theme days, key speakers and visitors to school.
 We use a range of teaching strategies that take into account the ways in which children learn in order to foster engagement, motivation and creativity.
 Each subject has clear end points, taking into account previous learning and progression.
 We use a range of teaching strategies that allow for the different ways in which children learn, in order to foster engagement, motivation and creativity.

 Language is a key focus for us, both to develop the children’s communication abilities, and also to provide them with the rich and specific vocabulary from across the curriculum that underpins their learning, further enhancing their subject specific knowledge and understanding.

 St. James’ promotes the spiritual, moral, cultural, mental and physical development of pupils and prepares them for the opportunities and experiences of later life.
 Our school facilitates foundations for life-long learning.

-St. James’ Catholic Primary School Objective
+St. James’ Catholic Primary School Objectives

-- To be fully inclusive school: all aspects of our work will ensure that all learners are given equality of opportunity and treated fairly.
+- To be a fully inclusive school: all aspects of our work will ensure that all learners are given equality of opportunity and treated fairly.